Guide to Christmas in Yorkshire 2025

 Boasting a treasure-filled market, fireworks, and live music, the Christmas lights switch-on event in Settle is always a festive favourite.
 A variety of activities and crafts will keep the kids happy, from bouncy castles to a magical Santa’s grotto, while the fireworks display delights all.
 The lights are switched on at 5pm, giving you plenty of time before and after to explore this oh-so-pretty town in the Yorkshire Dales.

-A shop window decorated for Christmas in Haworth in Yorkshire
+Christmas decorations on the walls in Haworth in Yorkshire

-Famous for its beautiful, cobbled streets, reaching views, and historic ties to the Brontë sisters, Haworth is always a picture-pretty village to visit, with Christmas adding even more postcard-ready sights.
-While the village doesn’t hold a switch-on ceremony, the first weekend in December is when they hold their Christmas lights celebration, with twinkling lights, magical window displays, and jubilant music coursing through the ancient streets.
-There’s also an artisan market in Central Park across the weekend, giving you every opportunity for a bit of seasonal shopping.
+Famous for its beautiful, cobbled streets, reaching views, and historic ties to the Brontë sisters, Haworth is always a picture-perfect village to visit, with Christmas adding even more postcard-ready sights.
+While the village doesn’t hold a switch-on ceremony, the first weekend in December is when they hold their magical Torchlight Parade, with twinkling lights, magical window displays, and jubilant music as flaming torches are carried through the streets.

 Glow at RHS Garden Harlow Carr, Harrogate

-Trees lit up with Christmas lights at night during Glow at RHS Gardens Harlow Carr
+Trees lit up by colourful lights above a lake at RHS Glow at RHS Harlow Carr

 Christmas at Fountains Abbey, Ripon